gonzalez064/Final_assignment/README.md

 Data cleaning involves replacing commas, handling missing values, and converting strings to floats.

 ## Testing
-Creates a small test dataset with Income and LifeExpectancy values.
-Calls the compute_correlation() function to calculate the correlation between them.
+Creates a small test dataset with Income and LifeExpectancy values & calls the compute_correlation() function to calculate the correlation between them.

 ## Results